Why would I want to buy a FedEx route business?

 The reality is that I see no way that the industry will be disrupted so severely that FedEx contractors go out of business in the near future.
 These advancements to the logistics industry could allow for even more packages to be easily shipped at even cheaper rates than before and spur even more growth in the shipping industry.

-As we shift to a 7 day standard delivery workweek in 2020, FedEx is embracing the fact that being adaptable and changing is required to stay competitive.
+When we shifted to a 7 day standard delivery workweek back in 2020, we saw FedEx embracing the fact that being adaptable and changing is required to stay competitive.
 Contractors duties may change significantly several years in the future, but people wanting packages shipped doesn’t seem to be going away and we need people to coordinate those efforts, however they may be.

 Are FedEx routes the best franchise to buy?